 The Upper Thumb now has two full-featured go-kart tracks.
-In Port Austin, the track is large, and it’s ideal for a taste of real racing.
-As an adult, you can take the little ones on a full-throttle ride around a great winding track.
-Check out Family Go Karts in Port Austin (586) 630-2014 south of town off of M-53.
+In Port Austin, the track is significant, and it’s ideal for a taste of real racing.
+You can take the little ones on a full-throttle ride around an excellent winding track as an adult.
+Check out Family Go Karts in Port Austin (586) 630-2014, south of town off of M-53.
 In Caseville, Key North Mini Golf and Family Fun Center, (989) 856-2170, sports the largest track in mid-Michigan.
 With 15 new karts and some two-seaters, mom or dad can drive the youngsters around too small to do it themselves.

 #6 Miniature Golf in Port Austin

 There are numerous family-friendly mini-golf courses in Port Austin.
 While the adults may think of these as trite and insignificant, the kids will remember these little family jaunts for a lifetime.
 So please take advantage of these roadside attractions before they disappear into X Box video games.